But Life Goes On, Even Without You

 Silly question.
 Can you remember anything before you’re born?

 We’re running in the middle of a heavy rain.
 I was barefoot, crying and shouting, chasing my mother and two sisters.
-It was dark, foggy.
+It was dark… foggy.

-I’m here because I wanted to share a profound realization that, for some reason, nobody is talking about:
+Here I am because I wanted to share a profound realization that, for some reason, nobody is talking about:

 Life will continue whatever shit happens.

-It doesn’t stop whether you failed your class, broke up with your partner, lost that customer, fired at your job, got scammed, embarassed by your friends, ignored by the people you love, harassed by a stranger, and so on.
+It doesn’t stop whether you failed your class, broke up with your partner, lost that customer, fired at your job, got scammed, embarrassed by your friends, ignored by the people you love, harassed by a stranger, and so on.

 Whether you’re having a bad day… Whether you’re failing or succeeding…